selfagency/rushkoff-archive-astro/src/content/2003-09-19_flash_mobs__the_purposeless_microrave.md

 ---
-title: Flash Mobs: The Purposeless MicroRave
+title: 'Flash Mobs: The Purposeless MicroRave'
 subtitle:
 date: 2003-09-19
 blurb:
 notes:
 publication: feature
 categories: [journalism]
 ---

 I surrender to the media hype.
 Here's what I think about Flash Mobs, writing about Flash Mobs, and writing about writing about Flash Mobs.

 I've gotten more email than I want to count asking me about Flash Mobs.
 And phone calls from countless journalists from countless local papers, all charged with writing something about these spontaneous cell-inspired gatherings.